ymolists/website/src/routes/docs/workspaces.md

 ## Gitpod vs. local development

-A Gitpod workspace is similar to your local development environment, except for two key differentiators:
+A Gitpod workspace is similar to your local developer environment, except for two key differentiators:

 1. It is configured as code
 1. It is ephemeral and only lives for as long as you work on a task

 ### Configuration vs. manual setup

 Your project's `.gitpod.yml` and optional `.gitpod.Dockerfile` files control what tools will be available in your Gitpod workspace.
-Both files are version-controlled and let you monitor changes to the development environment over time.
+Both files are version-controlled and let you monitor changes to the developer environment over time.
 There is no longer a need to `@channel` in your team's communication software to tell everyone to upgrade their version of Node.js, only to find out that some people were on vacation and didn't see the message.

 ### Ephemeral vs. long-lived